-All staff are encouraged to report any concerns that they have and not see these as insignificant.
-On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
-More often however, concerns accumulate over time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
-In these circumstances, it is crucial that staff record and pass on concerns in accordance with this policy to allow the Designated Safeguarding Lead (DSL) to build up a picture and access support for the child at the earliest opportunity.
-(See Appendices 1)
+All staff know that they must report any concerns that they have and not to see these as insignificant.
+Often, a referral is justified by a single incident, such as an injury or disclosure of abuse.
+However, concerns can accumulate over time and are evidenced by building a picture of harm, particularly true in cases of abuse or neglect.

+We know that it is crucial that our staff record and pass on any concerns in a timely manner and in accordance with this policy, to allow the DSL/DDSL to build up a picture and access support at the earliest opportunity.